qgis/QGIS-Documentation/docs/training_manual/processing/interpolation.rst

 the original one, but it contains a smaller number of points.
 You can check that by comparing their attribute tables.

-Now let's rasterize the layer using the *Rasterize* algorithm.
+Now let's rasterize the layer using the :guilabel:`Rasterize` algorithm.

 .. figure:: img/interpolation/rasterize.png

-The *Filtered points* layer refers to the resulting one of the second filter.
+The ``Filtered points`` layer refers to the resulting one of the second filter.
 It has the same name as the one produced by the first filter, since the name is assigned by the algorithm, but you should not use the first one.
 Since we will not be using it for anything else, you can safely remove it from your